 Contractual Implications for IT Businesses of the GDPR

-Almost all businesses will be affected by the GDPRs requirements in one way or another, however the implications of the GDPR will be more onerous for businesses which regularly process or control personal data, this includes many IT firms.
+However, the implications of the GDPR will be more onerous for businesses which regularly process or control personal data, this includes many IT firms.

-Prior to the GDPR only data controllers were directly liable for non-compliance with data protection regulation.
+Prior to the GDPR, only data controllers were directly liable for non-compliance with data protection regulation.
 Most IT businesses fall under the category of data processors, not controllers.
 Therefore, in the absence of any contractual agreement to the contrary, IT service providers could largely avoid liability for a data breach.
 All this changes however under the new regulations.

 IT companies will need to look carefully at their procedures, policies and contractual obligations to avoid falling foul of the GDPR.

 This note focuses on the steps that IT companies should be taking with regards to their contracts in light of the looming deadline.

 In most cases IT businesses will be, as within their relationships with customers, Data Processors rather than Data Controllers.
 The regime is still more onerous for Data Controllers, although for the first time, under the GDPR, data subjects will be able to take action directly against the Data Processor if the processor is in breach.
 As well as damages claims, Data Processors will also be liable to fines and other sanctions from the regulator (fines of up to 4% of total turnover).